Increased Muscle Mass and Lean Muscle

 Muscle size has also been shown to have a relationship with high testosterone levels.
 In the body, men show that the more they have, the larger their muscles grow.
 And regardless of the starting testosterone levels, results can be seen in younger men.
 Older men, however, may need more than just testosterone supplements or therapy to boost muscle density and help reduce bone loss.

 Age-related testosterone decline is common, but do not ignore low levels of this vital hormone – at any age.
 You may not even realize that your levels of normal testosterone are dropping.
-Look for these signs of Low-T (especially over the age of 40):
+Look for these signs of low testosterone (especially over the age of 40):

 Low erectile functioning